sdleffler/luminance-rs/luminance/examples/README.md

   - [07-offscreen](./07-offscreen): get introduced to *offscreen rendering*, a powerful technique used to render frames into memory without directly displaying them on your screen.
 Offscreen framebuffers can be seen as a generalization of your screen.
+  - [08-shader-uniforms-adapt](./08-shader-uniforms-adapt): learn how to change the type of a shader program’s uniform interface on the fly.
+  - [09-dynamic-uniform-interface](./09-dynamic-uniform-interface): implement a dynamic lookup for shader program the easy way by using program interfaces to query uniforms on the fly!